pascalpp/marionette-freeform/README.md

 # Validation

 Unless you're using some additional validation framework, Backbone validation is pretty simple and effective for most scenarios.
-How it works in a nutshell:
+How it works in a nutshell, without Free Forms:

 - You check if `model.isValid()`.
 - Then `isValid` calls the model's `validate` method, passing the model's current attributes.